phakudi/prometheus-exporters/memcached_exporter/README.md

 ```bash
 MEMCACHE_ADDRESS="<memcache_host>:<memcache_port>" bash -c "$(wget -qO- https://raw.githubusercontent.com/phakudi/prometheus-exporters/master/memcached_exporter/install.sh)"
 ```
-In absence of the MEMCACHE_URL environment variable, the installer script assumes a default address - "localhost:11211".
+In absence of the MEMCACHE_ADDRESS environment variable, the installer script assumes a default address - "localhost:11211".
 You can change this anytime after installation by editing the value of the command line parameter mentioned in EXPORTER_FLAGS variable in /etc/default/memcached-exporter.